About Temblor

 ross@temblor.net

 Serkan leads Temblor’s API, mobile app, web app, and browser extension development, and its backend server systems.
 He is a programmer for high-traffic web sites, e-commerce, social media, content management systems (CMS), and analytics.
 He is a former entrepreneur and worked for Turkey’s largest sports team conglomerates, digital agencies, e-commerce companies.
 Serkan is skilled in PHP, Python, Node.js, Javascript, R, MySQL, MongoDB, Redis, Memcached, Nginx, Apache, AWS, and Heroku.
-He studied Chemistry at Bogazici University and received a B.S. in Design from Yildiz Technical University in Istanbul.
+He studied Chemistry at Bogazici University and received a MA from Istanbul Technical University.

 Shinji Toda, Ph.D. — Geophysicist and Developer